 Cleanse Your Environment From Toxicity

 If there are certain people or places that trigger your issues surrounding unresolved trauma, consider removing them from your life.
-Toxic people and environments can severely affect our mental health, initiating and worsening symptoms like PTSD.
+Toxic people and environments can severely affect our mental health, worsening symptoms of illnesses like PTSD and depression.

 And Lastly – Talk To Someone About What You Went Through

 The saying “a problem shared is a problem halved” is actually scientifically proven to have merit.
 Our negative thoughts often become so scary because we allow them to multiply in our minds, spreading their darkness like a disease.
 However, talking through traumatic events can help to lift the weight of them from your shoulders and provide you with a more objective way of looking at things.

 Look into getting therapy – you can check out my resources page here – or confide in a close friend, family member or doctor.

 Do you have a personal story about healing from childhood trauma that you’d like to share?
 Please feel free to share your story in the comment section down below!